FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 Finally, a student may be asked to quarantine if he or she is exhibiting symptoms related to COVID-19.
 In this case, a student would likely remain in the health center pending testing.

 Students would be placed into isolation (versus quarantine) only if they test positive for the COVID-19 virus.
 Isolation would be managed through the Health Center or students would return home.
-See DHHS reference sheet.
+See DHHS reference sheet for quarantine definitions and details.

 Students who are in quarantine and/or isolation will participate in Brewster Online to continue with their academic commitments.